 Bison and Wild Rice Stuffed Squash Recipe

-1 cup water
+- 1 cup water

-3 acorn squash, halved and seeds removed
+- 3 acorn squash, halved and seeds removed

-1 pound ground bison
+- 1 pound ground bison

-2 cups cooked wild rice (about 3⁄4 cup raw)
+- 2 cups cooked wild rice (about 3⁄4 cup raw)

-1 cup dried cherries
+- 1 cup dried cherries

-salt and freshly ground black pepper to taste
+- salt and freshly ground black pepper to taste

 - Place squash, cut side up, on a baking sheet and drizzle 2 Tablespoons of the olive oil across the squash, spreading it around each cavity with your fingers.
 Season with salt and pepper and roast until the squash is fork-tender but still holds its shape, about 50 minutes.

-3. Meanwhile, make the filling.
+- Meanwhile, make the filling.
 Drizzle the remaining 1 Tablespoon of olive oil into a skillet set over medium heat.
 Add the onion and sauté, stirring occasionally, until soft and translucent, about 3 minutes.
 Fold in the ground bison and move around in the pan from time to time, cooking until it is no longer pink but still tender, about 7 minutes.
 Stir in the cooked wild rice and dried cherries until heated through, about 2 minutes more.
 Add salt and freshly ground black pepper to taste.

-4. When the squash is fork-tender with a few brown blisters and any moisture that has pooled in the cavity is bubbling, remove it from the oven and fill with a heaping mound of the hot bison mixture.
+- When the squash is fork-tender with a few brown blisters and any moisture that has pooled in the cavity is bubbling, remove it from the oven and fill with a heaping mound of the hot bison mixture.
 Top each stuffed squash with julienned sage and serve.